CryptoJumpers/ethereum-collector/README.md

 The script will send to the receiver the whole eth balance found in each wallet.

 1. Open "config" folder and edit the "config.json" file.
+(Both MaxFee and MaxPriorityFee are in GWEI.)

 2. Load your wallets into wallets.txt (format address:privateKey)

-Both MaxFee and MaxPriorityFee are in GWEI.

-If no MaxFee is set the script will use the default values from chain.
+If no **maxFee** is set the script will use the default values pulled from the blockchain.

-If no MaxPriorityFee is set the script will use 2 GWEI.
+If no **maxPriorityFee** is set the script will use 2 GWEI.

+# Installation and Usage

+Install the dependencies.
 ```js
 yarn
 ````

+Run the script.
 ```js
 yarn start
 ```